AsgardCms/Documentation/v1/getting-started/contributing.md

 The translations are located in the `Resources/lang` folder, each module has its own subfolder, with under that the different locales.

 If you want to add a new language, duplicate the `en` folder of each module and renaming it to your desired locale.
-The Enlish translations will usually the more complete ones, that's why it's best to use those as a starting point.
+The English translations will usually the more complete ones, that's why it's best to use those as a starting point.

 ### <a name="additional-resources" class="anchor" href="#additional-resources"></a> Additional resources